Emergency Blanket

 An emergency blanket is usually very thin and made of plastic.
 One side is foil-lined or at least lined with some form of reflective material, the intent being to reflect body heat.

-Generally, these blankets are small or typically suited for one person.
-The very properties that make for a small and lightweight piece of gear also mean that most emergency blankets are made cheaply and of flimsy construction.
+Generally, these reflective blankets are small or typically suited for one person.
+The very properties that make for a small and lightweight piece of survival gear also mean that most emergency blankets are made cheaply and of flimsy construction.
 Great care should be taken in the quality department when buying one.

 The emergency blanket, however, is not what most people think.
 To define it properly, we need to rename it!
 An emergency blanket is technically a casualty blanket and is a concept born in the military.